 Frequently Asked Questions

 How long do I leave Dawn dish soap in my hair?

-It is recommended that you leave Dawn dish soap in your hair for 15-20 minutes before washing it out.
+It is recommended that you leave dish soap in your hair for 15-20 minutes before washing it out.

 What does dishwashing liquid do to your hair?

 Dishwashing liquid removes all the oil, dandruff, and product build-up from the scalp while also lightening the color of your strands.

 Is it okay to bathe with Dawn dish soap?

 Yes, it is.
 However, do note that frequent use may cause your skin to dry out and get itchy.

 Will washing your colored hair with Dawn dish soap fade it?